-- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA).

-- 5. The Statement of Principles sets out the factors that must as a minimum exist, and which of those factors must be related to the following kinds of service rendered by a person:

-- operational service under the VEA;

-- peacekeeping service under the VEA;

-- hazardous service under the VEA;
+- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA). - 5.
+The Statement of Principles sets out the factors that must exist, and which of those factors must be related to the following kinds of service rendered by a person: - eligible war service (other than operational service) under the VEA; - defence service (other than hazardous service and British nuclear test defence service) under the VEA; - peacetime service under the MRCA, before it can be said that, on the balance of probabilities, scrub typhus or death from scrub typhus is connected with the circumstances of that service.

-- British nuclear test defence service under the VEA;

-- warlike service under the MRCA;

-- non-warlike service under the MRCA,

-before it can be said that a reasonable hypothesis has been raised connecting scrub typhus or death from scrub typhus, with the circumstances of that service.
 The Statement of Principles has been determined for the purposes of both the VEA and the MRCA.

-- 6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 19 October 2016 concerning scrub typhus in accordance with section 196G of the VEA.
-The investigation involved an examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered. - 7.
-The contents of this Instrument are in similar terms as the repealed Instrument.
+6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 19 October 2016 concerning scrub typhus in accordance with section 196G of the VEA.
+The investigation involved an examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered.

+- 7. The contents of this Instrument are in similar terms as the repealed Instrument.
 Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'scrub typhus' in subsection 7(2); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - new factor in subsection 9(1) concerning 'being exposed to Orientia tsutsugamushi'; - deleting the factor concerning 'being in an area that is endemic for scrub typhus' as it is now subsumed by the factor in subsection 9(1) concerning 'being exposed to Orientia tsutsugamushi'; - deleting the factor concerning 'percutaneous exposure to blood infected with Orientia tsutsugamushi' as it is now subsumed by the factor in subsection 9(1) concerning 'being exposed to Orientia tsutsugamushi'; - new definitions of 'being exposed to Orientia tsutsugamushi', 'MRCA' and 'VEA' in Schedule 1 Dictionary; - revising the definitions of 'area endemic for scrub typhus' and 'relevant service' in Schedule 1 Dictionary.